 Multi-camera live production (£400–500)

 Buy: Blackmagic ATEM Mini Pro (£445).
-Complete production solution.
+A whole production kit in one box.

 Broadcast-quality professional (£1,000+)